mpai000/yelpCamp/README.md

 #### Cutsom Features:
 - Improved the login and sign-up pages
-- Add Campground locattion with Google Maps
+- Can add Campground location with Google Maps
 - Included a fuzzy search feature